MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 ###  1.1. <a name='Definition'></a>1.1 Definition
 <br>

-- **System Asset Snapshot**, **system asset/request state**, or simply **asset state**, is the state at a given time and identified by the followings:
 <br>
-    - Note:
-        - The following pseudo-code is to describe concepts consciously and not the implementation code.
-        - Different fields of the following structures are calculated at different states.
-<br><br>

-    - **Deposits**: All deposit requests.
-        A deposit request can be modeled by:
-    ```
-        struct Deposit {    // sends assets to the system and receives mLP in return
-            address user;       // the user who requests the deposit
-            address token;      // the denominator token of the assets
-            uint    token_chain // the chain that hosts the denominator token
-            uint    amount;     // the amount of the assets in the denominator token
-            uint    amountLP;   // the amount of mLP
-            uint    lp_chain;   // the chain that hosts the mLP token
-            uint    usdt_equ;   // the usdt-equivalent of the asset amount
-        }
-    ```
-    - **Withdrawals**: All withdrawal requests.
-A withdrawal request can be modeled by:
-    ```
-        struct Withdraw {   // sends mLP to the system and receives assets in return
-            address user;       // the user who requests the withdrawal
-            address token;      // the denominator token of the assets
-            uint    token_chain // the chain that hosts the denominator token
-            uint    amount;     // the amount of the assets in the denominator token
-            uint    amountLP;   // the amount of mLP
-            uint    lp_chain;   // the chain that hosts the mLP token
-            uint    usdt_equ;   // the usdt-equivalent of the asset amount
-        }
-    ```

-    - **Stakes**: All staked chunks.
-A staked chunk can be modeled by:
-    ```
-        struct Stake {   // a stake of asset is staked on a pool
-            address token;      // the denominator token of the assets
-            uint    token_chain // the chain that hosts the denominator token
-            uint    amount;     // the asset amount in the denominator token
-            uint    pool_id;    // the local/global pool ID
-            uint    usdt_equ;   // the usdt-equivalent of the asset amount
-        }
-    ```

-    - **Rewards**: All reward chunks.
-A reward chunk can be modeled by:
-    ```
-        struct Reward {   // a reward of asset is pending collecting on a pool
-            address token;      // the denominator token of the assets
-            uint    token_chain // the chain that hosts the denominator token
-            uint    amount;     // the asset amount in the denominator token
-            uint    pool_id;    // the local/global pool ID
-            uint    usdt_equ;   // the usdt-equivalent of the asset amount
-        }
-    ```

-    - **Treasury**: Assets reserved for system operation, development, and management.
-Treasury consists of TreasuryItems.
-    ```
-        struct TreasuryItem {
-            address token;      // the denominator token of the assets
-            uint    token_chain // the chain that hosts the denominator token
-            uint    amount;     // the amount of the assets in the denominator token
-            uint    source;     // the source of treasury item, like performance fee, etc.
-            uint    usdt_equ;   // the usdt-equivalent of the asset amount
-        }
-    ```

-- If the system does **Optimize asset/request state**, it changes the states to earn optimal staking reward.
-<br><br>

-###  1.2. <a name='Designdecisions'></a>Design decisions

 We choose the **Toggle-Between-Optimize-and_Stay** model for the overall system behavior.
 - The system will not always be transitioning, but staying most of the time accepting deposit/withdrawal requests from users.